j0fiN/hyperdict/README.md

 ## In-built dictionary methods
 ***All the methods of python inbuilt dictionary works just the same in hyperdict.***

+## Hands on!
+Try out hyperdict in using the sandbox.

 ---
 ## Meta data